svnkite/portfolio/README.md

 ## Description

 This portfolio was created to display my ability as I continue to learn and develop as a developer.
-This portfolio will contain my collaborative works and assignments that demonstrate my ability.
+It will contain my collaborative works and assignments that demonstrate my ability.

 ### Dependencies